Nitheshnirmal/Nitheshnirmal/README.md

 👨‍🎓 Slowly building my carrer.

-📘 Interested in Remote Sensing based analysis of natural hazards and disasters.
+📘 Interested in Non-optical remote sensing based analysis of natural hazards and disasters.

 📫 Reach me @ <a href ="https://www.linkedin.com/in/nitheyznirmal/"> Linkedin </a> | <a href ="https://twitter.com/nitheshnirmal"> Twitter </a>